jon-jacky/Piety/BRANCH.md

 - **paragraph**.
 Add functionality and reorganize code in editors.
-Add new paragraph address range *]* to *ed.py*, sometimes more convenient than selectng a region with mark.
+Add new paragraph address range *]* to *ed.py*, sometimes more convenient than selecting a region with mark.
 Revise *J* *wrap* command to properly re-wrap already-indented text.
 Support regular expressions in line address patterns and the *s* substitute command.
 Print *? no match* when the search pattern is not found in the buffer, or the replacement pattern is not found in the line.
-Support classic *ed* default replacement pattern in *s* command: *s//new*.
+Support classic *ed* default empty pattern in *s* command: *s//new*.
 Add classic ed *u* command, undo previous substitution.
 Reorganize search and line address code in *buffer.py* *ed.py* *buffer.py* *check.py*.
 Print *? no mark* from *edsel* *^Q* and *^W* commands.
 Ensure that text deleted, altered, or copied by